smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 If the request is fulfilled at a gas price lower than the maximum, which is likely in steady gas conditions, then the amount billed will be much less than 8 LINK.
 If you make a request when the subscription is underfunded, top up the subscription with LINK and the request will go through automatically as long as the request was made in the last 24 hours.

-You can find the full list of available key hashes and their associated max gas prices on the [VRF Deployments page](/docs/vrf-deployments).
+You can find the full list of available key hashes and their associated max gas prices on the [VRF Contract Addresses](/docs/vrf-contracts) page.

 ## User Parameters